Transportation in Las Vegas: Helicopters

+Planned

 A second, larger commercial airport is planned.
 Southern Nevada Supplemental Airport, also called Ivanpah Valley Airport, is a developing relief airport between Primm and Sloan.
 It will be constructed on 6,500 acres of undeveloped land previously owned by the United States Department of the Interior's Bureau of Land Management.
 However, as of August 2011, due to the economic downturn and lack of demand increase, the airport has been put on temporary hold and is still in the design phase.
-Completion date is set for 2037.
+Completion is expected by 2037.

 Bus

 RTC Transit

-Strip and Downtown Express (SDX), Regional Transportation Commission (RTC) provides public transportation.
+The former Strip and Downtown Express (SDX), the Regional Transportation Commission (RTC), provides public transportation.